-Sports Academy programming is part of a larger programming review happening currently in collaboration with Alberta Health Services.
-At this time, we are in the midst of reworking the way that we structure classes to reduce the points of contact for students and staff in all subjects.
-The results of these changes will be communicated next week.
-If your child is registered in Sports Academy (Hockey, Soccer, Gym/Cheer/Dance, or Recreation), he/she will participate in these programs with modified programming that meets safety measures of the guidelines of Alberta's Chief Medical Officer of Health and Alberta Health at the respective school sites.
+If your child is registered in Sports Academy (Hockey, Soccer, Gym/Cheer/Dance, or Recreation), he/she will participate in these programs with modified programming, as described above, that meets safety measures of the guidelines of Alberta's Chief Medical Officer of Health and Alberta Health at the respective school sites.
 With extensive review by Alberta Health Services of modified academy programming, as of Oct.
 1, 2020, our jurisdiction is offering a modified sports and recreation academy based on approved venues and activities.

 Highly specific guidelines have been created, and the best person to discuss these activities and guidelines with our Sports Academy Consultant.
 If your child is in a High School Academy, or if you have an interest in registering for Sports/Recreation Academy, please contact Mr. Geoff Giacobbo.